jeremybatesDC/vueGridBaseballCard/README.md

-#Make Github Cards
-#Try to get all fields at 16px and/or min size to avoid iOS zoom
+-- So that we can use web worker, switch to indexdb
+-- github cards
+-- genealogy cards
-#Or embrance it and make them all zoom, maybe even by using these focus styles to make a modal-ish thing.
+#avoid or embrance iOS zoom maybe even by using these focus styles to make a modal-ish thing.
 There could be a button to blur which would result in it closing.
 One single input brought to the fore is good ui I think.

 # Baseball Card Creator